-Lay out those big overarching terms in the LOI or a term sheet, and then what that signed up.
-You have a deal.
-Hopefully, they get some exclusivity in there as well.
+Layout those big overarching terms in the LOI or a term sheet, and then once that's signed up, you have a deal.
+Hopefully, you get some exclusivity in there as well.
 So you know they're not out shopping for other people at the same time.

-- Okay they should probably do this differently.
-Let's just close the deal.
-And once we're involved, we'll bring our experience as a big corporation and say, you can do this X, Y, and Z better.
+- They should probably do this differently.
+Let's close the deal, and once we're involved, we'll bring our experience as a big corporation and say, you can do this X, Y, and Z better.

-You go through the due diligence.
-Towards the due diligence, sometimes simultaneously, maybe after due diligence, you begin drafting the actual transaction document of your purchase agreement, but then you have to usually revise a lot of their org docs.
+Towards the due diligence, sometimes simultaneously, maybe after due diligence, you begin drafting the actual transaction document.

-These days, a lot of the negotiation of national documents is really been taken out by the NBCA form.
-The National Venture Capital Association, they have forms that are the agreed-to standard of how these deal docs and venture capital deals will look.
+These days, a lot of the negotiation of national documents has really been taken out by the NVCA form.
+The National Venture Capital Association has forms that are the agreed-to standard of how these deal docs and venture capital deals will look.

 So there's not too much deviation.
 You just set out the main agreed principles in the term sheet.

-There is and in terms of at least in my experience the term sheet will really detail what the actual main terms are.
+A term sheet will detail what the actual main terms are.
+It's very specific.

 So there are so many things you can do.
 You can do warrants, convertible notes.
 You can do a face agreement, which is a newer instrument.

-I wouldn't recommend it for a corporate VC, but there are different ways to get involved in these and get, and getting money from these companies.
+I wouldn't recommend it for a corporate VC, but there are different ways to get involved in these and get money from these companies.

 What's a face agreement?